MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-mission-critical/mission-critical-landing-zone-content.md

 ## Deployment considerations

 Failed deployments or erroneous releases are common causes for application outages.
-Here are some points to consider so that the application (and new features) is tested thoroughly as part of the application lifecycle.
+The application (and new features) must be thoroughly tested as part of the application lifecycle.
 When deploying the workload in a landing zone, you'll need to integrate your design with the platform-provided resources and governance.

 ### Deployment environments